segment-integrations/analytics-swift-live/README.md

-# EdgeFn-Swift
-EdgeFn for Swift
+# AnalyticsLive for Swift

-NOTE: EdgeFn-Swift is currently only available in Pilot
+NOTE: AnalyticsLive is currently only available in Pilot

 Pre-lim documentation